 The company demands a high level of dedication and passion from its employees and commitment towards delivering first class results.
 A full, clean driving license is required.

-Applicants can apply with a brief covering letter and CV to: email@example.com
+Applications are accepted all year round and applicants can apply with a brief covering letter and CV to: email@example.com

 Pro Motion Training offers a range of industry specific and educational short courses.
 These courses will prepare & train you for many different aspects of the television and digital film industry.